matter-labs/threshold_crypto/README.md

 This is a Rust crate for using pairing-friendly elliptic curves.
 Currently, only the [BLS12-381](https://z.cash/blog/new-snark-curve.html) and BN256 curves are implemented.

-Switch curves by providing feature argument: `bn256` or `bls12381`.

 ## [Documentation](https://docs.rs/threshold_crypto_ce/)

 Bring the `threshold_crypto_ce` crate into your project just as you normally would.